akowalz/sentry-example-app/lunch-n-learn/slides.md

 ---

-# The pitch: _Sentry allows us to learn about bugs before our users report them._
+# The pitch: _Sentry allows find and fix bugs in production before our users report them._

+### or as Sentry helpfully puts it...

 ---